dentarg/auth0-blog/_posts/2017-11-15-webpack-bundler-for-javascript-and-friends.markdown

 ## Conclusion

-You have now learned how to automate your development workflow with GulpJS.
-This GulpJS tutorial simply covers how Gulp - the task runner and automation tool works and how it can automate common tasks in your application.
-I am rest assured _Project Lingo_ is now highly performant.
-All thanks to the optimization techniques we deployed using GulpJS.
+You have now learned the core concepts of Webpack and how to configure it in an application.
+You can leverage this gentle introduction for understanding of intermediate and advanced concepts.
+[Sean Larkin](https://twitter.com/thelarkinn) has some awesome Webpack courses on [Webpack Academy](https://webpack.academy)

-There are other tasks runners and automation tools you should check out.
-Examples are [Grunt](https://gruntjs.com), [Broccoli](https://github.com/broccolijs/broccoli), [Brunch](https://brunch.io) and [Webpack](https://github.com/webpack/webpack).
-As at the time of this writing, Webpack is the most popular build tool/task runner amongst web developers.
+As at the time of this writing, Webpack is the most popular build tool amongst web developers.
+It is a beast that can be tamed to do your bidding in your JavaScript projects.

-Do you still use GulpJS?
-Are you now in the league of Webpackers?
-Are there specific reasons you would choose one over the other?
-Please let me know in the comment section. 😊
+What's your experience with using Webpack?
+Let me know in the comments section.😊